-Beginning September 1, 2019, Jai Medical Systems is now offering the Diabetes Prevention Program at no cost for eligible members who qualify to participate in the program.
+Beginning September 1, 2019, Jai Medical Systems started offering the Diabetes Prevention Program at no cost for eligible members who qualify to participate in the program.
+The Diabetes Prevention Program is a lifestyle change program where members learn, share, and try new things, all while developing new habits and improving their overall health.